[2740 AD; Temporary Prime Minister’s Office – Deca District – Rezar, Iiayikohn]

 “You could thank me,” Reiss replied.
 “I’m kidding, of course.
 As for why, I made this decision based on what you did in Bel last week.”

-“Well, it was because of the cooperation between our military and the militaries of Ahnlikohn that we were able to control the situation.
+“Well, it was because of the cooperation between our military and the militaries of Ahnlikohn and Ameci that we were able to control the situation.
 Not just me.”

 “Yes, but your work alone stood out to me,” Reiss said.
 “Ever since you were an officer, you were always focused on the task and never gave up.
 The prime minister himself even praised you, especially what happened when that assassin broke into the offices.”

 “Sir, I really have to thank you,” Ayanna said.